Loupine/GonZolasRun-LudumDare-Game/README.md

 # Project 2, Ludum Dare Entry:

-A 2D game created using Godot Engine for the Ludum Dare Compo.
+A 2D game created using Godot Engine for the Ludum Dare Jam.
 Also created for Project 2 in CS315.

 ## Assets